Prue Leith tipped to replace Mary Berry as Bake Off judge

 A Channel 4 spokeswoman said they will be announcing the revamped show’s line-up “in due course”.

-Last month Berry, 81, was named best TV judge at the National Television Awards for The Great British Bake Off.
+Last month Mary, 81, was named best TV judge at the National Television Awards for The Great British Bake Off.

-The makers of the show, Love Productions, said in a statement: "We will be announcing the line-up of The Great British Bake Off in due course."

 Join the conversation - comment here